xapharius/CppMagic/README.md

 CppMagic
 =======
-Ipython cell magic to run and time C++ code.
+Ipython cell magic for jupyter notebooks to run and time C++ code.

 <br><br>